-Throughout the 1990s, Mandel appeared in guest-starring roles on television, short-lived television series, and cable comedy specials, among other endeavors.
-The Howie Mandel Show, his own nationally syndicated talk show, which he hosted in 1998, was canceled after one season.
+Throughout the 1990s, Mandel appeared in guest-starring roles on television, short-lived television series, and cable comedy specials, among other endeavours.
+The Howie Mandel Show, his own nationally syndicated talk show, which he hosted in 1998, was cancelled after one season.

 With the help of hidden cameras and flash mobs, Mandel began a series called “Mobbed” in 2011, which he executive produced and hosted.
 Mobbed lasted one season.
 After that, he hosted “Deal with It,” a show about practical jokes shot with hidden cameras and broadcast from 2013 to 2015.

 As an actor, Mandel has acted in various films, animated movies, and television series.
 The Tonight Show with Jay Leno” is also known for Mandel's “hidden camera” gags.
 Comedians on Comedy Central's list of the 100 Greatest Stand-Up Comedians of All Time in 2004 put him at number 82.

 A single golden buzzer can put an act through to the live performances for each judge and host, Terry Crews.
 Mandel's first-ever golden buzzer on “America's Got Talent” will be given to spoken word poet Brandon Leake in June of 2020.
 On “AGT,” Leake was the first-ever spoken word poet to appear.

 — The Tonight Show (@FallonTonight) May 13, 2022

 In 1980, Howie married Terry.
 He has a family of three: two daughters (Jackie & Riley) and one son (Alex).
 He refuses to shake hands since he has ADHD and mysophobia, unjustified fear of germs.
 Violinist Itzhak Perlman's distant relative, Mandel, grew up in Israel.
 A star on the Hollywood Walk of Fame was bestowed upon Mandel in September 2008.